It’s Spring and the warmer weather is here. That means that it’s time to make sourdough!

 You can transfer the mix to a clean container and keep it in your fridge, or just leave the original container somewhere inside out of direct sunlight.

-When you’re ready, simply take out a cup of your sourdough starter and use it instead of yeast on your bread mix.
+When you’re ready, simply take out a cup or two of your sourdough starter and use it instead of yeast on your bread mix.

 When you remove some of the starter replace the removed starter with same amount of fresh flour.
-Every couple of times you do this, add a pinch of sugar and a tiny amount of pink salt.
+Every couple of times you do this, add a tiny amount of pink salt.
 This ensures good nutrition for the yeast colony you have created.